Spreader (mining): Operations

 Bucket-wheel excavators, BWEs, are used for continuous overburden removal in surface mining applications.
 They use their cutting wheels to strip away a section of earth (the working block) dictated by the size of the excavator.

 The overburden is then delivered to the discharge boom, which transfers the cut earth to another machine for transfer it to the central collection area where the material will be sorted.
 Then the remains of the overburden will be transported to the spreader which then scatters the overburden at the dumping ground.

 Although it may appear similar in function and appearance to stackers, the purpose of the spreader is to receive overburden from the haulage conveyor from the sorting area and dump it in an orderly and efficient manner, whereas a Stacker simply piles bulk material onto a stockpile so that the resulting reclaimer could recover it.
-Moreover, spreaders usually run on tank threads whereas stackers exclusively run on rails.
+Moreover, spreaders usually run on tank tracks whereas stackers exclusively run on rails.